 },

-};This is the pattern that makes AI coding assistants trustworthy.
+});This is the pattern that makes AI coding assistants trustworthy.
 The do function talks to the server to read the file, shows a diff in the browser, and only writes to the server after the user approves.
 The server never sees the write request unless the user clicked Apply.

 Running shell commands is the most dangerous capability.
 The display stack adds two layers of safety: a permission prompt before executing, and an output card after.

 This tool uses both display stack patterns in a single call — pushAndWait for the permission gate, then pushAndForget to show the output.
+The displayStrategy: "hide-on-complete" hides the permission prompt once the user responds, while the output card (pushed via pushAndForget) stays visible since it is never resolved.

 import { z } from "zod";

-import type { ToolConfig, SlotRenderProps } from "glove-react";
+import { defineTool } from "glove-react";

-export const runCommand: ToolConfig = {
+export const runCommand = defineTool({

 name: "run_command",